Basic English Institute

 - Because there are alternate possible definitions of Basic, the intent

 and the acceptability of this must be clearly agreed to in advance.
+The

 Additional notes: